mirthas/totp-net/README.md

 ## Quickstart

 Generate the Actual code for the Secret GEZDGNBVGY3TQOJQGEZDGNBVGY3TQOJQ.
-The secret haxe to be base32 encodet.
+The secret has to be base32 encoded.
-In this Example t1 is set to 30sec and we will get 8 digit long code.
+In this Example t1 is set to 30sec and we will get a 8 digit long code.

 ```c#
 string secret = "GEZDGNBVGY3TQOJQGEZDGNBVGY3TQOJQ";